 Mexican in Bangkok – Authentic from Mexico City

-During our research on the best Mexican in Bangkok, people continued to recommend one particular place: Tacos and Salsa.
+During our research on the best Mexican in Bangkok, people continued to recommend one particular place: Tacos and Salsa Bangkok.
 There seems to be some confusion as to whether this used to be the Mexican place in the nearby Rembrandt Hotel, or if that’s a different place.
 Regardless, people kept telling us it was good.

 And it was.
 First, seeing authentic Mexican dishes, like tortas on the menu meant there was someone behind the menu that knew Mexican in Bangkok shouldn’t be limited to quesadillas, tacos, and enchiladas.
 The pork in the torta was tender and juicy, along with black beans, even if it wasn’t a photogenic dish.
 The tacos dorados were similar to flautas, crunchy, with fresh pico and sour cream.
+They may not have been exactly like traditional tacos in Mexico, but they were tasty.

 Even if we chose the nacho fries, a decidedly un-authentic dish, to match our margaritas, I was entirely impressed and will definitely return.
 If you see Lisa, one of the owners around, say hello from us.
 We loved chatting with her, in our broken Spanish.
 She hails from Mexico City.
 I am sure that Tacos and Salsa is the only Mexican owned Mexican in Bangkok.